Manage floor plans

 Q: Can I create floor plan answers for conference rooms, meeting rooms, or spaces that don't have a person assigned to them?

 A: Yes, you can.
 Just add the meeting room to your list of rooms and equipment.
 For more information, see Set up room and equipment mailboxes.
 If people in your organization can schedule the room or resource for a meeting or event, see Change how a room mailbox handles meeting requests.
 To configure workspaces, including setting up room mailboxes, see the post about Book a workspace in Outlook.
 For floor plans, follow the recommendations for the DWG room labels in Step 2 and profile location in Step 3.
 After adding a room or workspace, you'll need to wait 72 hours for the index to be updated before uploading the floor plan.

 Q: I've completed all of the steps to add a floor plan.
 Why don't they appear in Microsoft Search results?

 A: A link to the floor plan answer may be appearing in the middle of the search results page.
 This type of ranking can happen when there's lower confidence that the answer matches the search intent.
-If no information is appearing on the results page, verify the searches follow a supported query pattern: an office name, a user name, or an office location as it appears in Azure AD.
+If no information is appearing on the results page, verify the searches follow a supported query pattern: an office name, a user name, or an office location as it appears in Microsoft Entra ID.
 Partial or fuzzy word matches aren't supported for floor plan searches.

 Q: I've added floor plans for my organization's workspaces.
 Why don't they appear when booking a workspace in Outlook?